rootwork/rootwork.org/hugo/content/blog/2013-02-27/index.md

 slug: 'free-drupal-qa-call-nonprofits-social-change-tomorrow-feb-28' # Recommended length is 3 to 5 words.
 aliases:
   - /p/130227

+# For the post as it appears in lists.
+summary: >
-description: 'Tomorrow at 1PM Eastern/10AM Pacific, Johanna Bates and I will be co-hosting the monthly Nonprofit Drupal Community of Practice discussion and Q&A call.
+  Tomorrow at 1PM Eastern/10AM Pacific, Johanna Bates and I will be co-hosting the monthly Nonprofit Drupal Community of Practice discussion and Q&A call.
   This is a free conference call, sponsored by the Nonprofit Technology Network (NTEN) but open to anyone.
+Please join us!

-Please join us!' # For SEO and social media snippets.
+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'Tomorrow at 1PM Eastern/10AM Pacific, Johanna Bates and I will be co-hosting the monthly Nonprofit Drupal Community of Practice discussion and Q&A call.
-This is a free conference call, sponsored by the Nonprofit Technology Network (NTEN) but open to anyone.
-Please join us!' # For the post in lists.
+  Tomorrow at 1PM Eastern/10AM Pacific, Johanna Bates and I will be co-hosting the free monthly Nonprofit Drupal Community of Practice discussion and Q&A call.

 draft: false # Change to 'false' to publish this post.
 featured: false